iamkrisefobi/alx-low_level_programming/README.md

 #!/bin/bash
-This Repository is for low level programming in c
+This repository is for c low level programing